brainupdaters/drlm-docs/docs/source/backup_opers.rst

 .. warning::

    This operation only works with backups of type *DATA* using *RSYNC*.
-   You may need to enable desired backup to restore, see :ref:`List Backups` :ref:`Backup Manager`.
+   You may need to enable desired backup to restore, see :ref:`list_backups` and :ref:`backup_manager`.

 The :program:`drlm restore` has several options: